 \item {\em $\flimavg$ function.} We consider deterministic nested weighted automata with $\flimavg$ function for the master automaton, and show that for all value functions for finite words that we consider, all probabilistic questions can be answered in polynomial time.
 Again our results are in contrast to the classical questions (see Remark~\ref{remark:LimAvg-classical-vs-probabilistic}).

+\item {\em $\finf$ and $\fsup$ functions.} We consider deterministic nested weighted automata with $\fsup$ and $\finf$ functions for the master automaton, and show the following: the approximation problems for all value functions for finite words that we consider are $\#P$-hard and can be computed in exponential time; other than the $\fsum$ function, the expected value, the distribution, and the almost-sure problems are $\PSPACE$-hard and can be solved in $\EXPTIME$; and for the $\fsum$ function, the above problems are uncomputable.
+Again we establish a sharp contrast w.r.t.\ the classical questions as follows: for the classical questions, the complexity of $\flimsup$ and $\fsup$ functions always coincide, whereas we show a substantial complexity gap for probabilistic questions (see Remark~\ref{remark:Inf-classical-vs-probabilistic} and Remark~\ref{remark:LimInf-vs-Inf} for further details).

-\item {\em Non-deterministic automata.} For non-deterministic automata we show two results: first we present an example to illustrate the conceptual difficulty of evaluating a non-deterministic (even non-nested) weighted automata w.r.t. a Markov chain, and also show that for nested weighted automata with $\flimsup$ value function for master automaton and $\fsum$ value function for slave automata, all probabilistic questions are undecidable (in contrast to the deterministic case where we present polynomial-time algorithms). \end{itemize}
+\item {\em Non-deterministic automata.} For non-deterministic automata we show two results: first we present an example to illustrate the conceptual difficulty of evaluating a non-deterministic (even non-nested) weighted automaton with respect to a Markov chain, and also show that for nested weighted automata with $\flimsup$ value function for the master automaton and $\fsum$ value function for slave automata, all probabilistic questions are undecidable (in contrast to the deterministic case where we present polynomial-time algorithms). \end{itemize}